angular/angular/aio/content/guide/schematics-for-libraries.md

     <code-example header="projects/my-lib/schematics/my-service/index.ts (Chain Rule)" path="schematics-for-libraries/projects/my-lib/schematics/my-service/index.ts" region="chain">
     </code-example>

-    The `chain()` method allows you to combine multiple rules into a single rule, so that you can perform multiple operations in a single schematic.
+    The `chain()` method lets you combine multiple rules into a single rule, so that you can perform multiple operations in a single schematic.
     Here you are only merging the template rules with any code executed by the schematic.

-See a complete example of the schematic rule function below.
+See a complete example of the following schematic rule function.

 <code-example header="projects/my-lib/schematics/my-service/index.ts" path="schematics-for-libraries/projects/my-lib/schematics/my-service/index.ts">
 </code-example>